Pelvic Support Problems

 - Squeeze the muscles that you use to stop the flow of urine.
 This contraction pulls the vagina and rectum up and back.

-- Hold for up to 10 seconds, then release.
+- Hold for 3 seconds, then relax for 3 seconds.

-Make sure you are not squeezing your stomach, thigh, or buttocks muscles.
-You also should avoid holding your breath as you do these exercises.
+Make sure you are not squeezing your stomach, thigh, or buttock muscles.
+You also should breathe normally.
+Do not hold your breath as you do these exercises.

 Bladder: A muscular organ in which urine is stored.